gitless-vcs/gitless/README.md

 About
 -----

 Gitless is an experimental version control system built on top of Git.
-We are exploring what conceptual integrity means with the goal of building a rigorous foundation for concept design.
-We encourage you to try out the current version of Gitless and send feedback.
 Keep in mind that Gitless might change in non-retrocompatible ways (so don't script around it just yet) as we seek to answer the fundamental question that drives this software project: if we were to challenge the very core concepts in version control systems, what would version control look like?

 In its current state, Gitless is a distributed version control system that supports all of the most commonly used Git features.
 We are missing some things